 services.
 The services installed on the node.
 In this case, six of the seven services have been installed and are running: analytics, data, eventing, index, query, and search.
 Note that five of these six services have an identically named tab corresponding to them, in the left-hand navigation bar; whereby service-specific configuration and management can be performed.
 The Backup Service, which has not been installed on this instance, also has a tab in the left-hand navigation bar.
 The only service not to have a tab is the Data Service; which is managed by means of the Buckets, Documents, and Views tabs.
 Information on all of these tabs is provided below.

 CPU, RAM, swap, disk used.
 Information on resource-consumption, on the specified node.

 items.
 The active and replica data items currently residing on the node.
 For information on intra-cluster replication, see Intra-Cluster Replication.

-Statistics Left-click on this interactive tab, to display statistics.
+Statistics Left-click on this interactive tab, to display interactive statistics-charts for the bucket, on the console’s Dashboard.
 Note that statistics are only available when at least one bucket has been installed.

 Above the server-information row, two additional controls are provided: